How to enable Zendesk AI: A practical guide

 -

-Build and publish the bot: You’ll go into the bots section in the Admin Center, create a new AI Agent, give it a name and some personality, and link it to your help center.
-Once you’ve tested it out, you can publish it to the channels you picked.
+Build and publish the agent: In the Admin Center, you can create a new AI Agent, customize its name and tone, and link it to your help center.
+After testing, you can easily publish it to your chosen channels.

 Setting up advanced AI features